inktrap/dkb-export/README.md

  - call dkb*-scripts
  - ask for the password
+ - export data from mobile
+ - import data from mobile and files
  - call autobudget
  - call gnucash
  - for all steps: check/report output/results